 His first book was “Temples of Chance,” a 1992 expose of the casino industry.

-In September an anthology he is editing will be published under the title “DIVIDED: The Growing Perils of Our Growing Inequality.”
+Early in 2014, an anthology he is editing will be published under the title “DIVIDED: The Perils of Our Growing Inequality.”

 Johnston is a columnist for Tax Analysts and the Columbia Journalism Review, He also writes for Newsweek/TheDailyBeast, Salon and other publications and is a frequent guest on MSNBC, CNN and other broadcast outlets.